dotnet/dotnet-monitor/documentation/security-considerations.md

 ## Prometheus Metrics

-By default, dotnet-monitor exposes [Prometheus](https://prometheus.io/docs/introduction/overview) metrics using http with an unauthenticated endpoint.
-This is to support the default [scraping configuration](https://learn.microsoft.com/en-us/azure/azure-monitor/containers/container-insights-prometheus-logs?tabs=pod#tabpanel_1_pod).
+By default, `dotnet-monitor` exposes [Prometheus](https://prometheus.io/docs/introduction/overview) metrics using http with an unauthenticated endpoint and no other artifacts are available on this unauthenticated endpoint.
+This is to support the default [scraping configuration](https://learn.microsoft.com/azure/azure-monitor/containers/container-insights-prometheus-logs?tabs=pod#tabpanel_1_pod).
 If your application contains custom metrics or tags, ensure that no sensitive data is being emitted in your metrics.